John Ghindia

 John Verle Ghindia (October 12, 1925 – March 16, 2012) was an American football player, high school coach, educator, and municipal recreation director.

-Ghindia played college football at the University of Michigan from 1946 to 1949.
+Ghindia went straight from the Army Air Corp to playing college football at the University of Michigan from 1946 to 1949 under legendary head coaches Fritz Crisler and Bennie Oosterbaan.
 He was the starting quarterback for the 1949 Michigan Wolverines football team that compiled a 6-2-1 record, tied for the Big Ten Conference championship, and finished the season ranked No. 7 in the final AP Poll.
-He also appeared in one game at the fullback position for the undefeated 1948 Michigan team that was recognized as the national champion in the final AP Poll.
+He also appeared in one game at the fullback position in 1948 campaign, before a knee injury ended his season.
+Ghindia was a member of the undefeated 1947 and 1948 teams, both crowned national champions.
+The 1947 team is considered one of college football's all-time greats after beating USC 49–0 in the 1948 Rose Bowl.
+In 1946–1949, Michigan won the Big Ten Football Championship three (3) times.

-Ghindia later served as a high school math teacher and coach at Wyandotte Saint Patrick's in Wyandotte and Ecorse High School in Michigan.
+After earning his bachelors and masters degrees in mathematics, Ghindia served as a high school math teacher and coach at Wyandotte Saint Patrick's, Lincoln Park High School, and Ecorse High School in Michigan.
 At St Pat's, John coached football, basketball and baseball for 7 years, winning numerous Catholic League titles, and never losing to arch-rival Wyandotte Our Lady of Mt Carmel.
-At Ecorse High, in 1967, he coached the varsity hockey team (as a last-minute emergency replacement) to a state runner-up in his only year.
+At Ecorse High, in 1967, he coached the varsity hockey team (as a last-minute emergency replacement) to a State Runner-up in his only year.
 Ghindia was the tennis coach from 1964 to 1985, and led his teams to numerous conference and state regional championships, compiling a record of 251-82.
-He was inducted into the Michigan High School Coaches Hall of Fame, Michigan Catholic Coaches Hall of Fame and the Michigan Tennis Hall of Fame.
+He was inducted into the Michigan High School Coaches Hall of Fame, Michigan Catholic Coaches Hall of Fame, and the Michigan Tennis Hall of Fame.
 He also served as director of the Ecorse Recreation Department.

 Early years

 Ghindia was born in Niles, Ohio, in 1925.
-His father, John N. Ghindia, was a Romanian immigrant who came to the United States in 1915 and worked in a steel mill.
+His father, John N. Ghindia, was a Romanian immigrant who came to the United States in 1915 and worked in various steel mills as a millwright.
 As a youth, Ghindia moved with his family to Ecorse, Michigan.
-Ghindia attended Ecorse High School there he competed in football, basketball, baseball and rowing.
-At age 17, he was the player-coach on the Ecorse basketball team that played in the 1942 Class "B" state championship game.
-As a senior, he was a member of the "eights crew that won the 1943 National High School Championship and North American Rowing Eights Open Championship.
+Ghindia attended Ecorse High School, and earned 12 Letters competing in football, basketball, baseball and rowing.
+At age 16, he was the player-coach on the Ecorse basketball team that won the League Title with a 15-3 record.
+There was no State Basketball Tournaments during World War II.
+In 1942 Ghindia led Ecorse High School to a League Championship in football, and his team was State Class B Basketball Runner-up.
+In 1943, the Ecorse High School Rowing Eight Oar Crew won both the National High School Championship and North America Open Championship, upsetting the NCAA Champions.

 After graduating from high school in 1943, Ghindia enlisted in the United States Army Air Corps.
 He was in the military from 1943 to 1945, attained the rank of a second lieutenant, and served as a bombardier on a B-24 heavy bomber.